aramis-lab/clinica/docs/Pipelines/T1_Linear.md

     with clinica](../../InteractingWithClinica).

 !!! tip
-    Do not hesitate to type `clinica run pet-surface --help` to see the full list of parameters.
+    Do not hesitate to type `clinica run t1-linear --help` to see the full list of parameters.

 ## Outputs